 Money management, bill paying, and other more technical activities may need to be addressed depending on the patient’s cognitive level.

-What durable medical equipment (DME) are you recommending?
-Remember to inform the patient’s family on how they can order it?
+What durable medical equipment (DME)/adaptive equipment are you recommending for home?
+Remember to inform the patient’s family on how they can order it.

-I almost always recommend Amazon for all basic DME and adaptive equipment since it usually has the best pricing as well as reviews for quality control.
+I almost always recommend Amazon initially for all basic DME and adaptive equipment since it usually has the best pricing as well as reviews for quality control.
 If your town has a low cost DME loan program, provide handouts for this as well.